Old Salem: Historic Salem

 A local architectural review district was created in 1948 (the first in North Carolina and probably the fifth in the country) to protect the historic remains of what had become a depressed area from encroaching development.
-In 1950, Old Salem Inc. (a 501(c)(3) not-for-profit corporation) was formed to protect threatened buildings, restore the town, and operate portions of it as a museum.
+In 1950, Old Salem Inc. (a 501(c)(3) not-for-profit corporation) was formed to protect threatened buildings, restore the town and operate portions of it as a museum.

 Old Salem museums and gardens

 The town's restored and reconstructed buildings, staffed by living-history interpreters, present visitors with a view of Moravian life in the 18th and 19th centuries.
 The features include skilled interpreters such as tinsmiths, blacksmiths, cobblers, gunsmiths, bakers and carpenters, practicing their trades while interacting with visitors.
-Approximately 70% of the buildings in the historic district are original, making this a truly unique living history museum.
+Approximately 70% of the buildings in the historic district are original.

-Old Salem also offers a great deal of opportunities for the community to interact with each other by supporting local non-profit venues such as The Cobblestone Farmers Market.
-The Cobblestone Farmers Market encourages community engagement by creating a space to support low income households.
-This is accomplished by providing vendors to the community that allow purchases of healthy foods through EBT and SNAP.